moq-wg/moq-transport/draft-ietf-moq-transport.md

 ##### Mode: StreamPerTrack

-The mode `StreamPerTrack` specifies that all the groups and objects for a given track is sent over a single QUIC stream. `StreamPerTrack` has a value of 0x2.
+The mode `StreamPerTrack` specifies that all the groups and objects for a given track are sent over a single QUIC stream. `StreamPerTrack` has a value of 0x2.

 ##### Mode: StreamPerPriority